 Our AssessmentAmazon.com sells a wide variety of dog foods, ranging from supermarket varieties to high-quality foods that are hard to find anywhere else.
-Popular foods often get hundreds of reviews, while some get well over a thousand.
-Reviews can vary in quality, but many are long and helpful accounts of a dog owners' satisfaction in the short and long term with the food in question.
+Popular foods often get hundreds -- and sometimes thousands -- of reviews.
+Write-ups can vary in quality, but many are long and helpful accounts of a dog owners' satisfaction in the short and long term with the food in question.

 by Contributors to Petco.com

 Our AssessmentThis is the website of Petco, a large pet supply company.
 Here, users can provide reviews and ratings of dog food and other products.
 Although many foods get only a handful of ratings, some get high grades in dozens and sometimes hundreds of reviews.
-The number of ratings is not shown on the main page and that makes navigation tedious -- especially since many dog foods get similar grades.
+The number of ratings is not shown on the main page so there's no way to tell whether a score is based on a handful of reviews, or 100 or more, and that makes navigation tedious -- especially since many dog foods get similar grades.

 by Contributors to OnlyNaturalPet.com

-Our AssessmentAt this natural pet-retail site, customer ratings (and the number of ratings) are provided right on the main page.
-Reviews list pros and cons and a bottom-line opinion about whether the reviewer would recommend a dog food to a friend, along with a brief write-up.
+Our AssessmentOnlyNaturalPet.com is another good source for user reviews especially for higher-grade dog foods Reviews list pros and cons and a bottom-line opinion about whether the reviewer would recommend a dog food to a friend, along with a brief write-up.
 Many of the reviews are from those who have been verified as buyers.